-3 Things You Should Know Before Relocating Your Air Conditioner Unit
+3 Things You Should Know Before Relocating Air Conditioner Unit

 So, before you go touching wires and pipes yourself, read our information about relocating air conditioner units.

-With electricity and refrigerant involved, HunterCON advises that is definitely safest NOT to touch your air conditioner yourself.
+With electricity and refrigerant involved, HunterCON advises that is definitely safest NOT to touch your AC yourself.

 Even the slightest movement of your unit may damage it and invalidate your warranty.
 Not to mention the hazards and risks involved in dealing with electricity.